thegetty/quire-docs/content/guide/styles-customization.md

 - {{< q-glossary "RGB Color Values" >}} like `rgb(255, 0, 0)`, `rgb(65, 105, 225)` and `rgb(240, 255, 240)`

 {{< q-class "box warning" >}}
-- You must have the `quire preview` command running in your command line interface to see changes you make to the `variables.scss` file.
+- You must have the `quire preview` command running in your command-line interface to see changes you make to the `variables.scss` file.
 You may also sometimes need to refresh your browser page, or even clear the browser cache to get the style changes to fully load.
 {{< /q-class >}}

 ## Adding Custom Styles